 Near 1944 as FDR brought the nation through the waning days of WWII, FDR’s daughter arranged visits with his once-lover Lucy Mercer behind Eleanor’s back.
 On six occasions, FDR spent time with Lucy Mercer, she herself now a married woman, at the White House while Eleanor was away.
 Her daughter knew the entire time.

-When FDR died in 1945, Eleanor discovered her husband was seeing Lucy Mercer again, despite promising never to see her again.
+When FDR died in 1945, Eleanor discovered her husband was seeing Lucy Mercer again, despite promising not to.
 She was crushed that her daughter would do such a thing.
 And now, her husband was dead, too.
-Eleanor survived another 20 odd years.
+Eleanor survived another twenty years.

 She lost her mother, father and siblings early in life.
 She grew up alone with the support of some distant relatives.
 She got caught up in a career she didn’t care much for, but tried to make the best of it.
 She married a man she once loved, but who later left her for another woman and then returned and used her for political gain.
 Her own daughter would later facilitate the affairs again behind her back and she’d be buried next to her loveless husband because she had no where else to go.

 I see some parallels between me and her.
 What a strong woman.
-What a shitty, shitty life.
+What a remarkable yet seemingly harsh, shitty, shitty life.